ChrisZie/HugoSymphony/content/volunteerism/fundraising/_index.md

     textfront: How Many Donations Do Organizations Usually Receive From Outside Of Their Own Country?
     bgimagefront: https://source.unsplash.com/zGSWfxtMvJQ/1200x600
     titleback: 45% International
-    textback: Your donors are everywhere!
+    textback: Your donors, like your volunteers, are everywhere!
 How people donate is changing, fast.
-More donors prefer to donate online, or else donate their time as volunteers instead.<br><br>As management within Governments and NGOs we learned difficult lessons on the challenges of gaining funding, as well as the overwhelming success of getting - and keeping - good funding.
+More donors prefer to donate online, or else donate their time as volunteers instead.<br><br>As managers within NGOs and Governments we learned difficult lessons on the challenges of gaining funding, as well as the overwhelming success of getting - and keeping - good donors.
 We create online campaigns for you that attract the most numbers of donors and teach you how to keep those donors coming back for years.
     bgimageback: https://source.unsplash.com/84n7c9cLEKM/1200x600

   - titlefront: communication
     textfront: How Much More Funding Crowdfunding Do Campaigns Raise When Fundraisers Update Their Supporters?
     bgimagefront: https://source.unsplash.com/qLW70Aoo8BE/1200x600
     titleback: 126% More Funds
     textback: Show your donors you care!
-They need to know that their money is being well-spent and the more you update them the more likely they are to share your campaign with family and friends.<br><br>Our experience in getting funding has enabled us to teach you exactly what content causes the most reaction, exactly how many words to use, and exactly what format of content supporters want to see.
-All this keeps donors on your page longer, vastly raising their likelihood to donate.
+They need to know that their money is being well-spent and the more you update them the more likely they are to share your campaign with family and friends.<br><br>Our experience in getting funding has enabled us to put into place and teach you exactly what content causes the best reaction, what tools to use to get the most donors, and most importantly how to convert your volunteers into donors.
+Knowing the when, where, why, and how is key.
     bgimageback: https://source.unsplash.com/0CXFhfKLIeA/1200x600

   - titlefront: promotion
     textfront: How Much Funding Is Earned In The First And Last Three Days Of A Campaign?
     bgimagefront: https://source.unsplash.com/fG5jun4bYBQ/1200x600
-    titleback: A Full 42%
+    titleback: 42% On Average
     textback: Get the word out!
-Promote your campaign well during the first three days, and then go all out for the last three, and you will almost certainly more than meet your fundraising goals.<br><br>With you, we create excellent marketing strategies for your fundraising campaigns, as your ability to raise funds is directly tied with your ability to market yourself and the cause that you are championing.
-We also provide guides to ensure that you are maximizing your funding earned by leveraging popular systems.
+Work with your volunteers to promote your campaign well during the first and last three days and you will certainly more than meet your fundraising goals.<br><br>Together with you, we create excellent marketing strategies for your fundraising campaigns.
+Your ability to raise funds is directly tied with your ability to market yourself and the cause that you are championing.
+We also provide guides to ensure that you are maximizing your donations earned by using the most popular systems.
     bgimageback: https://cdn.pixabay.com/photo/2017/08/03/19/42/leopard-2578114_1280.jpg

   - titlefront: retention
     textfront: How Much More Monthly Donations Do You Receive By Adding A Pop-Up Asking One-Time Donors To Convert?
     bgimagefront: https://source.unsplash.com/7emiteIwfuk/1200x600
     titleback: 64% More
     textback: Don't be shy, upsell!
-Knowing when and how to convert one-time donors into repeat donors is a key aspect of fundraising, as repeat donors provide significantly more long-term value.<br><br>We understand the fine line between pushy and strategic in your request for donors to commit to your cause for the long-term.
-Repeat donors are motivated by how well you can keep them engaged.
-Our plan captures all ongoing donor engagement strategies to ensure you get the most donations possible.
+Knowing how to convert one-time donors into repeat donors and how to convert volunteers into donors are the most important goals of fundraising.
+These donors provide significantly more long-term support.<br><br>We show you how to deliver the best messaging to potential donors that will motivate them to become long-term supporters.
+Repeat donors are motivated by how well you can keep them engaged and our plan uses all of the best donor engagement strategies to do just that.
     bgimageback: https://cdn.pixabay.com/photo/2015/02/26/06/09/panda-649938_1280.jpg

 process: